freedomofkeima/rss-twilio-bot/README.md

 - TWILIO_PHONE_NUMBER

 You can get those values for free with [Twilio](https://www.twilio.com/) trial account.
 One of the side note of trial account is that you can only send your messages to [verified number](https://www.twilio.com/console/phone-numbers/verified).

+Twilio phone number can be acquired by following the tutorial here: https://support.twilio.com/hc/en-us/articles/223136107-How-does-Twilio-s-Free-Trial-work-

 ## Run